Deadbeat corporate borrowers? Not in India

 Hotel Leela Vice Chairman Vivek Nair did not respond to several calls from Reuters seeking comment for this article.

-"Leela is asking for about 600 crore more (6 billion rupees).
+"Leela is asking for about 600 crore more (6 billion rupees) (68 million pounds).
 Banks aren't willing to give as they want this to pay off some debt.
 That's evergreening.
 Banks want promoters to get more contribution, equity upfront," said another lender, who asked not to be named given the sensitivity of the matter.

 (Editing by Tony Munroe and Ian Geoghegan)